2019 Tournament Rules

 - No consuming alcohol the morning of and during tournament hours.
 Drinking during weigh in is fine.
 Blue Line Bass Club is not responsible for your action or results of your actions.

 - No fishing within 25 yards of other contestants without permission.
-A boat fishing in our tournament will be given a special ribbon to be tied around your trolling motor so other members know your a BLBC member.
+A boat fishing in our tournament may be given a special ribbon to be tied around your trolling motor so other members know your a BLBC member.

 - Administration may determine a tournament lake is off limits a day before a tournament starts.
 There are going to be exceptions on some out of town tournaments.
 Blue Line officials will let you know through our Facebook group what those exceptions are.
 Until advised otherwise by Administration, the day before a tournament, that tournament is not to be fished by contestants.
 However, contestants may prepare by scouting or by marking points/structure to fish on their boat graphs for the next day/s of a tournament.
 Contestants must be off the lake by 5:00PM the day before a tournament.
 If members are caught fishing the day before a tournament they may risk disqualification for the tournament.